thetonyharkness/GoScanGo/README.md

 # GoScanGo
-goscango is a simple port scanning tool written in Go that performs TCP port scans on specified targets and generates a report of open ports.
+GoScanGo is a simple port scanning tool written in Go that performs TCP port scans on specified targets and generates a report of open ports.
 It utilizes the net package for basic port scanning and the os/exec package to run Nmap for detailed port analysis.

 ## Features
 - Scan multiple targets for open TCP ports.